jdc-cunningham/baka-vida/DEVLOG.md

 - I put in the money I made for the day
 - knows what I should have made for the day

+### 08/20/2024

+12:36 PM

+Going to see if I can code... been getting harder and harder has since I don't do it so much anymore

+The thing is I still don't know what this app should do, I see some designs in my mind here and there

+I have to rework the data store too it works from that tutorial but I just copied/pasted it, gotta organize the code

 ### 08/13/2024

 12:30 PM